Nominating a species, ecological community or key threatening process under the EPBC Act

 Making a nomination

-Nominations are now closed for the assessment period commencing 1 October 2014 for any threatened species, threatened ecological communities or key threatening processes to be considered for listing under national environment law.
-For details regarding future call for nominations, email EPBCnominations@environment.gov.au.
+Nominations are now invited for threatened species, threatened ecological communities or key threatening processes to be considered for listing under national environment law.
+Nominations may be submitted until 5 pm on Thursday 31 March 2016.
+For further information regarding the call for nominations, email EPBC.firstname.lastname@example.org.
+The priorities for assessment will be determined in July 2016, and the assessment period for the prioritised nominations will commence 1 October 2016.

 Before submitting a nomination

 Please note and use the nomination forms and guidelines provided below.
-Before you submit a nomination for a species, ecological community or key threatening process, please check to see if it is 1) already listed on a current EPBC Act list, 2) currently under assessment, 3) previously assessed and found to be ineligible, 4) removed from the EPBC Act lists, 5) not prioritised for assessment or 6) disallowed from the EPBC Act lists.
+Before you submit a nomination for a species, ecological community or key threatening process, please check to see if it is 1) already listed on a current EPBC Act list, 2) currently under assessment, 3) previously assessed and found to be ineligible, 4) data deficient species, 5) removed from the EPBC Act lists, 6) not prioritised for assessment or 7) disallowed from the EPBC Act lists.
 For ecological community nominations also refer to the list of potential gaps in national protection identified in the report of the National Threatened Ecological Communities Strategic Workshop.

 1) Current EPBC Act lists